-Well, the jury is still out on that one.
+We do now have a line of kits that you can make your very own teas.
+As for the absinthe, however, well, the jury is still out on that one.
 We have had customers tell us they have done it successfully, but we have not done any thorough research and testing on this ourselves.
 We will be in the near future, but as of right now, we don't have enough experience with this to say with 100% guarantee that you will get the same effects if made into a tea rather than mixing with alcohol.
 Without us doing our own research, we are not comfortable telling anyone that this is going to give you the experience you are looking for.
 If you try it and it works, PLEASE, let us know.
 We would love to hear about your experience with it!

 Well, if I can't make it into a tea, what else can I do with it?
 Can I smoke it?
 Can I make it into a poultice?

 Ummm... technically, once you buy our kits, they belong to you.
 Technically, you can do anything you want to with it.
 Technically, I would highly suggest not doing these things with it.
 Technically, I would advise you to follow the instructions provided to you to completely enjoy your absinthe experience.
 Technically speaking...